Social relationship refers to the way we interact with others to maintain our relationship with them.

 It is almost impossible to find a life without troubles.
 Hence, we practice self- care so that during those troubled times, we get the strength to deal with those obstacles.

 Self-care consists of fulfilling basic needs such as exercising regularly, eating healthy, brushing your teeth and bathing, getting enough sleep, and avoiding harmful coping mechanisms like over-drinking and smoking.
+According to this trustworthy dentist in Fayetteville, self-care is very important as it’ll help us cope with stress much better.

 It also consists of using positive coping mechanisms to self—soothes, manage stress, and relax through fulfilling creative outlets like crafts and hobbies, sports activities, art, dancing, hiking, and social interactions with friends.